 Here’s an overview of the different types of watch repairs and generally how much they might cost:

 Quartz movements stop working when the battery dies, and you'll just need a new one.
-Pricing on a battery change ranges from as low as about $8 to $10 to upwards of $30 to $50 to reseal and pressure test a water resistant timepiece after switching out the battery.
+Pricing on a battery change ranges from as low as about $10 to upwards of $45 to $60 to reseal and pressure test a water resistant timepiece after switching out the battery.

-Some complicated watches that are hybrid quartz and chronograph mechanical movements can cost $50 to $100 for a battery change.
-When you are paying $30 or more for a battery change, the repair shop should also clean the case and the bracelet for you, although re-polishing steel or gold bracelets and cases involve an additional charge.
+Some complicated watches that are hybrid quartz and chronograph movements can cost $65 to $95 for a battery change.
+When you are paying $45 or more for a battery change, the repair shop should also clean the case and the bracelet for you, although re-polishing steel or gold bracelets and cases involve an additional charge.